2024 Scholarships - Richland County | CampusReel

 2024 Richland County Scholarships

 Richland County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 42% of Richland County residents in Ohio over the age of 25 have graduated with a professional degree - 37% have completed high school.
+Despite high costs, 31% of Richland County residents in South Carolina over the age of 25 have graduated with a professional degree - 51% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Richland County residents in Ohio will continue to need help paying for college.
-4,426 men and 3,107 women are enrolled in grades 9-12 while 2,253 men 2,667 women are currently undergraduates in college.
+It’s clear that Richland County residents in South Carolina will continue to need help paying for college.
+11,052 men and 10,316 women are enrolled in grades 9-12 while 12,339 men 17,190 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Richland County residents and can help pay for school in a variety of ways.
 Richland County scholarships, whether they are exclusively available to Richland County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Richland County residents.

 How much total award money and scholarships are available for Richland County residents?